hitenkoku/multiling-mkdocs-learn/mkdocs/en/index.md

 JSON is better if you are going to manually analyze the results with a text editor.
 CSV output is good for importing smaller timelines (usually less than 2GB) into tools like LibreOffice or Timeline Explorer.
 JSON is best for more detailed analysis of data (including large results files) with tools like `jq` as the `Details` fields are separated for easier analysis.
-(In the CSV output, all of the event log fields are in one big `Details` column making sorting of data, etc... more difficult.)
+(In the CSV output, all of the event log fields are in one big `Details` column making sorting of data, etc.. more difficult.)

 ```
 Usage: json-timeline <INPUT> [OPTIONS]